All Episodes

 With the blessing of the United States, the blessing of the world.

-Now, John Kerry, the haughty John Kerry, current Secretary of State, who by the way served in Vietnam, said yesterday that the deal that's being negotiated is not going to be, would not be legally binding.
+Now, John Kerry, the haughty John Kerry, current Secretary of State, who, by the way, served in Vietnam, said yesterday that the deal that's being negotiated is not going to be, would not be legally binding.

-The 47 Republicans signed, written by Tom Cotton, sent to the Ayatollahs and the Mullahs in Iran, warning them that this deal that they do with Obama is only as good as Obama's time in office.
+And that takes us to the letter the 47 Republicans signed, written by Tom Cotton, sent to the Ayatollahs and the Mullahs in Iran, warning them that this deal that they do with Obama is only as good as Obama's time in office, meaning when Obama's gone, this deal is going to be history.

-This has caused numerous mullahs and Ayatollahs, in fact, the grand Puba Ayatollah, the Ayatollah Alihamini, to respond to the Republicans, much like the Democrats.
+In fact, the grand pubah Ayatollah, the Ayatollah Alihamini, to respond to the Republicans, much like the Democrats.

-It's amazing when these Democrat and Iranian leaders speak, they sound identical.
+It's amazing when these Democrat and Iranian leaders speak, they sound identical when they're criticizing Republicans or when they're criticizing America.

 Okay, so here is the preposterous gibberish from John Kerry.

-Kerry, in an often contentious Senate hearing, told lawmakers yesterday the U.S. is not negotiating a legally binding agreement with Iran, meaning future presidents could choose not to implement the accord.
+Kerry, in an often contentious Senate hearing, told lawmakers yesterday the U.S. is not negotiating a legally binding agreement with Iran, meaning future presidents could choose not to implement the accord, which is exactly what the Republicans said and the senators said in their letter to Iran.

-And yet Kerry and the Democrats are objecting to it, and Pelosi was livid about it, more on her in a moment.
+And yet Kerry and the Democrats are objecting to it, and Pelosi was livid about it.

 A group of 47 Republican senators sent the open letter to Iran's leaders asserting that it could quickly change or discard any agreement once Obama leaves office.